dsoum/Question-Answering-with-bidaf/README.md

-# Question Answering with SQuAD
+# Question Answering with SQuAD Dataset using BiDAF model

 Implemented a Bidirectional Attention Flow neural network as a baseline, improving Chris Chute's model [implementation](https://github.com/chrischute/squad/blob/master/layers.py), adding word-character inputs as described in the original paper and improving [GauthierDmns' code](https://github.com/GauthierDmn/question_answering).

-I found this project very useful from a learning perspective so I highly recommend you to dig into the code and work on improving this baseline.

 You can reproduce the work following the Set-Up section, and potentially (recommended!) train the model on a single GPU setting the `cuda` variable in `config.py` to `True`.